it-moisesmoreno/it-moisesmoreno.github.io/about.md

 title: About
 ---

-I like to innovate and create things, like video games and software.
+I like to innovate and create things, like software and video games.

 ---
 There are some essentials that every developer must have in today's world of software development.
 I list a few that I have acquired during my career.